Users & User Groups

 User Account Requirements

-The user account you use to log into Resolver must have Administrator permission to edit the User Profile.
+The user account you use to log into Resolver must have Administrator or the User Management or Settings Management advanced permissions to access the User Management screen.

 Related Information/Setup

-For more information regarding Administrative User privileges, please see the Administrator Overview article.
+For more information regarding Administrator user privileges, please see the Administrator Overview article.

 For more information on using an alternate language setting, please see the Languages Overview article.